-( l) The Manager shall have authority to appoint, fix the salary of, suspend, and remove all employees of the Town appointed by him/her, subject to the provisions of this charter and any personnel regulations as approved by the Board of Selectmen.
-He/she shall obtain approval from the Board of Selectmen before appointing, removing, or suspending the head of any department.
+(l) The Manager shall have authority to appoint, fix the salary of, suspend, and remove all employees of the Town appointed by him or her, subject to the provisions of this charter and any personnel regulations as approved by the Selectboard.
+He or she shall obtain approval from the Selectboard before appointing, removing, or suspending the head of any department.

-(m) The Manager may, when advisable or proper, and with the approval of the selectmen, delegate to subordinate officers and employees of the Town, any duties conferred upon him/her.
+(m) The Manager may, when advisable or proper, and with the approval of the Selectboard, delegate to subordinate officers and employees of the Town, any duties conferred upon him or her.

-(n) The Manager with the department heads shall prepare annually for the selectmen a five-year capital improvement plan.
+(n) The Manager, with the department heads, shall prepare annually for the Selectboard a five-year capital improvement plan.

-The Manager shall receive such compensation as may be fixed by the selectmen.
+The Manager shall receive such compensation as may be fixed by the Selectboard.

-The Board of Selectmen may remove the Town Manager by a majority vote of its total membership.
-At least 30 days before such removal shall become effective, the Board of Selectmen shall by a majority vote of its members adopt a preliminary resolution stating the reason for his/her removal.
-The Manager may reply in writing and may request a public hearing which shall be held not earlier than 20 days nor later than 30 days after the filing of such request.
+The Selectboard may remove the Town Manager by a majority vote of its total membership.
+At least 30 days before such removal shall become effective, the Selectboard shall by a majority vote of its members adopt a preliminary resolution stating the reason for his or her removal.
+The Manager may reply in writing and may request a public hearing that shall be held not earlier than 20 days nor later than 30 days after the filing of such request.
 After such public hearing, if one be requested, and after full consideration, the Board by a majority vote of its members may adopt a final resolution of removal.
-By the preliminary resolution, the Board may suspend the Manager from duty, but the regular salary of the Manager shall continue to be paid to him/her during the period of suspension.
-The Manager's pay will continue up to 30 days and will not be contingent upon whether or not a public hearing is held or when it is held.
-The Board of Selectmen may appoint a temporary Manager to serve at the pleasure of the Board, for not more than 90 days.
+By the preliminary resolution, the Board may suspend the Manager from duty, but the regular salary of the Manager shall continue to be paid to him or her during the period of suspension.
+The Manager’s pay will continue up to 30 days and will not be contingent upon whether or not a public hearing is held or when it is held.
+The Selectboard may appoint a temporary Manager to serve at the pleasure of the Board, for not more than 90 days.
 The temporary Manager shall have none of the powers of appointment.
-He/she shall have the power to suspend, but not to remove employees.
+He or she shall have the power to suspend, but not to remove employees.

-To perform the Manager's duties in his/her temporary absence or disability, the Manager may, with the consent of the Board, designate by letter filed with the Town Clerk, a qualified person.
-If the Manager fails to make such designation, the selectmen may appoint a person to perform the duties of the Manager until he/she shall return or his/her disability shall cease.
+To perform the Manager’s duties in his or her temporary absence or disability, the Manager may, with the consent of the Board, designate by letter filed with the Town Clerk a qualified person.
+If the Manager fails to make such designation, the Selectboard may appoint a person to perform the duties of the Manager until he or she shall return or his or her disability shall cease.